Skip to Content

 • Reasonable Accommodations: Employers in California may be required to provide reasonable accommodations to older employees to enable them to perform their job duties effectively.
 These accommodations may include modifications to workspaces, work hours, or job duties.

-• Training and Education: Employers are encouraged to provide training and education to their employees to prevent age discrimination and harassment in the workplace.
+• Training & Education: Employers are encouraged to provide training and education to their employees to prevent age discrimination and harassment in the workplace.

 • Filing Complaints: Employees who believe they have been subjected to age discrimination in violation of California law can file complaints with the California Department of Fair Employment and Housing (DFEH) or the federal Equal Employment Opportunity Commission (EEOC).
 They may also choose to pursue legal action by filing a lawsuit.